HEnquist/camilladsp/README.md

 The supervisor monitors all threads by listening to their status messages.
 The requests for capture rate adjust are passed on to the capture thread.
 It's also responsible for updating the configuration when requested to do so via the websocket server or a SIGHUP signal.

 ### Websocket server
 The websocket server lauches a separate thread to handle each connected client.
-All commands to change the config are send to the supoervisor thread.
+All commands to change the config are send to the supervisor thread.

 ## Usage example: crossover for 2-way speakers